NVIDIA-Merlin/HugeCTR/docs/python_interface.md

 ```

 **Arguments**
-* `output_prediction_file_name`: String, the file to which the evaluation prediction results will be writen.
+* `output_prediction_file_name`: String, the file to which the evaluation prediction results will be written.
 The order of the prediction results are the same as that of the labels, but may be different with the order of the samples in the dataset.
 There is NO default value and it should be specified by users.

-* `output_label_file_name`: String, the file to which the evaluation labels will be writen.
+* `output_label_file_name`: String, the file to which the evaluation labels will be written.
 The order of the labels are the same as that of the prediction results, but may be different with the order of the samples in the dataset.
 There is NO default value and it should be specified by users.

 ## Inference API ##
 For HugeCTR inference API, the core data structures are `InferenceParams` and `InferenceSession`.
 Please refer to [Inference Framework](https://gitlab-master.nvidia.com/dl/hugectr/hugectr_inference_backend/-/blob/main/docs/user_guide.md#inference-framework) to get informed of the hierarchy of HugeCTR inference implementation.